noah138/README-generator/README.md

 ## Description

 The aim of this project was to generate a professional README file using node.js pacakges.
-This project streamlines the process of creating a README by generating a file based of the user's inputs to a series of questions
+This project streamlines the process of creating a README by generating a file based off of the user's inputs to a series of questions

 ## Installation